florence07/LLM-Benchmarking-via-Representation-Multi-task-Learning/README.md

 # LLM Benchmarking via Representation Multi-task Learning

 This repository is the clean public-facing version of our case study on benchmarking LLMs with a representation multi-task learning framework.
+It collects the main code, real-data inputs, and exported result tables for the MMLU application in the paper.

 ## Repository structure